0xAA55/globject-rs/Readme.md

 * Once you have an OpenGL context, instantiate `GLCore`, which manages all OpenGL API function pointers.
 * Once you have an instance of `GLCore`, you can create and use various objects in this library.

+## About the unit test

+I borrowed the shader from [shadertoy](https://www.shadertoy.com/view/MsjSzz) to run the unit test.
+If you are the Author, welcome to contact me about this.

 See the unit tests.